Redemption Road (1996, 50.11) ***/½

 '99's Misfits pursues a similar direction as its predecessor, better tracks including Bad Boy/Good Man, the instrumental Nuestra Senora Del Rio and her rocking version of Dylan (via The Byrds)'s Chimes Of Freedom.
 Unlike the album's predecessor, Warren's Chamberlin is almost immediately apparent, with an upfront flute part on opener Hollywood Years, although, sadly, that appears to be your lot.

-Although I detect a certain religiosity on all three albums here, the overall quality of the material is good enough to suppress any qualms I may have about her views.
+Although I detect a certain religiosity on both of these albums, the overall quality of the material is good enough to suppress any qualms I may have about her views.
 And, er, surely that's her business, anyway?
-I'm quite surprised to find I like some of her material, but despite a couple of reasonable Mellotron tracks, I really can't recommend any of these on those grounds.
+I'm quite surprised to find I like some of her material, but despite a couple of reasonable Chamberlin tracks, I really can't recommend either of these on those grounds.

 Apple Bonkers (2014, 36.47) ***½/TT